Katya Berger

-Katya Bebb Cobham (Berger) (born 1966) (sometimes credited as Katia Berger or Katja Berger) is a film actress.
+Katya Bebb Cobham (Berger) (born 13 December 1966) sometimes credited as Katia Berger or Katja Berger, is a film actress.

 Biography

 Katya Berger was born on 13 December 1966 in London, England.
-She is the daughter of Hugh Russell Bebb and the Croatian singer and actress Hanja Kochansky.
-She is also the step-daughter of veteran Spaghetti Western Austrian actor William Berger.
-Her step-brother is former child actor Kasimir Berger, and she is the half-sister of actress Debra Berger.
-She appeared in a handful of films from 1978 to 1983, often in very sexually explicit roles and scenes.
-After a twenty-plus year hiatus from acting, she appeared in Ingrid Gogny's short film, 13/14.
+She is the daughter of Hugh Russell Bebb and Croatian singer and actress Hanja Kochansky.
+She is the step-daughter of veteran Austrian actor William Berger, known for his roles in Spaghetti Western.
+Katya's half-brother is former child actor Kasimir Berger, and she is the step-sister of actress Debra Berger.

+She appeared in a series of films from 1978 to 1983, often in very sexually explicit roles and scenes.
+After a hiatus of over two decades from acting, she returned to the screen in Ingrid Gogny's short film, 13/14.

 She quit acting to be a stay-at-home mom of two children with her husband.
 Her daughter, Maleah Sky Cobham, works as a lifeguard most summers and attends university in the state of Pennsylvania as an education major.